Charles Sanders Peirce: Modes of inference

-Peirce 1883 in "A Theory of Probable Inference" (Studies in Logic) equated hypothetical inference with the induction of characters of objects (as he had done in effect before).
+In 1883, in "A Theory of Probable Inference" (Studies in Logic), Peirce equated hypothetical inference with the induction of characters of objects (as he had done in effect before).
 Eventually dissatisfied, by 1900 he distinguished them once and for all and also wrote that he now took the syllogistic forms and the doctrine of logical extension and comprehension as being less basic than he had thought.
 In 1903 he presented the following logical form for abductive inference: